 After the meditation, the monks would lead the people to release sky lanterns together.
-The release of the sky lanterns symbolizes the release of hope and peace around the world, so that way, the world can be a better place.
+The release of the sky lanterns symbolizes the release of hope and peace around the world, so the world can be a better place.

 There are other activities besides meditation and sky lantern release.
-In the afternoon, there would be parades everybody can watch.
+In the afternoon, there would be parades everybody could watch.
 Sometimes there is also a free health clinic where visitors can check their health.
 The afternoon is also the perfect time to take pictures of the complex.
 After all, the temple is surrounded by decorations, altars, and Buddha statues from monks (each representation is obligated to bring one).

 Spirit of Buddhism

 At a glance, Borobudur seems like a mere ordinary temple ten times the usual size.
 However, if you are willing to understand it, you'll be able to see the wisdom and philosophy of Buddha in every corner of the temple.
 We might not attain the Ultimate Truth, but understanding Borobudur's philosophy can help us understand the concept of wisdom according to Buddhism.